2.4. Glimpse of Chicago#

 Word of Advice

 There are likely opportunities to introduce Python Jupyter Notebooks in disadvantaged communities within proximity of your workplace or residence.
-Establishing a good working relationship with a well-established community organization and loal community math teacher is highly recommended as opposed to seeking to establish a program on your own.
+Establishing a good working relationship with a well-established community organization and local community math teacher is highly recommended as opposed to seeking to establish a program on your own.

 2.4.1.
 Michael Jordan’s Greatest Scoring Game#